 November 3 — What’s at Stake?
 An Evening with Hillary Rodham Clinton

-Speaking in Maine takes us next to The College of the Atlantic’s Champlain Institute sessions in a virtual environment.
-The Champlain Institute is a week-long ideas festival which hosts leaders from around the country and the world to share their expertise on pressing issues of our time.
-This year, the Champlain Institute explores the future of US diplomacy, climate change policy, income inequality, national security, the Second Amendment, the Supreme Court, coronavirus, and other issues that will be critical national topics leading up to the presidential elections in November.
+This episode of Speaking in Maine was from The College of the Atlantic’s Champlain Institute sessions in a virtual environment in the summer of 2020.
+This year, the Champlain Institute explored the future of US diplomacy, climate change policy, income inequality, national security, the Second Amendment, the Supreme Court, coronavirus, and other issues that were critical national topics leading up to the presidential elections in November.
+(Note: This Speaking in Maine was recorded prior to the November 3 election.)

 Healthcare, national security, the environment, America’s leadership role in the world, and the state of our diplomatic corps are all issues that will be affected by the decisions we make on November 3.
 Join 2016 Democratic presidential nominee and former Secretary of State Hillary Rodham Clinton as she discusses with historian Ted Widmer the consequences before us as we vote in the next election.